Home Learning Resources can be found on our Learning Resources page below or found under the parents tab on our homepage.

-Thank you for all of your feedback over the past week regarding the work online for pupils.
+Thank you for all of your feedback regarding the work online for pupils.
 We are continually looking to ensure this is as accessible as possible for both parents and children and your feedback has been key to this.
-We fully understand that the closure of schools will be having an impact on many parents and carers who are working from home alongside trying to maintain routine and education for their children.
+We fully understand that the closure of schools and classes will be having an impact on many parents and carers who are working from home alongside trying to maintain routine and education for their children.
 As a school, we wanted to put some of our ‘top tips’ together which we hope will be of some reassurance that you are not alone and that this is a situation that many have not faced before.

 Top Tip #1- Be realistic about what you can do

 - You're not expected to become teachers and your children aren't expected to learn as they do in school.
 Simply providing your children with some structure at home will help them to adapt.